OUR WINNING TEAM IS LED BY:

 Jonathan joined the Rift Valley Children’s Village as a social worker in 2005, and has been a gentle and positive influence on our kids ever since.
 He watched virtually all our kids grow up and is dedicated to helping them fulfill their hopes and dreams.
 He currently serves as the House Father in Lion’s Den, one of TCF’s two homes for young men.
 In 2010, Jonathan received his post-graduate degree from Moshi University College of Cooperative and Business Studies.
 When not at the village, Jonathan is spending time with his wife and daughter in Arusha.

 Ali is from Maryland and joined the TCF team in March 2016.
 She has a Bachelor’s Degree in Political Science and Economics from Bucknell University.
 Prior to her arrival at RVCV, Ali worked in crisis communications and public relations in Washington, DC, where she assisted clients with brand development, traditional and digital media outreach and reputation management.
-Before becoming the Sponsorship and Communications Coordinator, Ali was a volunteer at RVCV and lived in Manyara house for 3 months.
+Ali was a volunteer at RVCV and lived in Manyara house for 3 months and then was our Sponsorship and Communications Coordinator in Tanzania for a year before joining us in our US office in April 2017.
 She is excited to be able to continue working with the kids that stole her heart!